 - 2. Determine the Cost of Equipment Use

 - 3. Get Your Construction Equipment Inspect Regularly

 1. Manage Equipment Requests & Delivery Centrally

-When you have many work sites and each of them requires different equipment and tools every day, it is important for you to have a centralized system that can handle requests for the distribution and allocation of equipment.
+When you have many worksites and each of them requires different equipment and tools every day, it is important for you to have a centralized system that can handle requests for the distribution and allocation of equipment.
 An inventory management system can handle these tasks.

-Inventory management system is one of the most important software systems for construction companies.
+The inventory management system is one of the most important software systems for construction companies.
 It helps construction managers to monitor equipment availability, handle equipment requests, and allocate them to each work site.

-HashMicro’s Inventory Management Software is available on mobile devices, making it easier for construction managers to track equipments.
+HashMicro’s Inventory Management Software is available on mobile devices, making it easier for construction managers to track equipment.
 With the integrated software, they can easily find out how long it takes to send equipment to every work location.

 Read the related article: 5 Important Software Systems for Construction Companies